nicholas-long/environment/zet/20231003063630/README.md

 - but if they are needed, it would be really neat to search all partitions by timestamps
   - find events occuring within x seconds or minutes of a time
 - awk systime timestamps are only accurate to the second - epoch time. i think this is okay for small projects.
+- [ ] need to add code changes to
+  - initialize code - extra option. required. `-t` for timestamps or `-n` for no timestamps
+  - ingest code
+    - check env var at beginning
+  - search code
+    - check args at beginning and see if user wants timestamps printed - only if they are available in database

 ```
 ```